sjb-ch1mp/util.js/README.md

 }
 ```

 While you're obviously free to make any changes you want, you only need to modify the file 'utilities.js' in order to add Utilities to util.js.
+This file contains templates that you can use to start writing your utilities.

 # Programming Interface